Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 4. Try a different DNS server

 A DNS server is like the yellow pages for websites, letting you connect to the website you want.
-Most service providers use their own DNS server, and sometimes that server isn’t very fast.
+Most ISPs use their own DNS server, and sometimes that server isn’t very fast.
 Fortunately, it’s possible to configure your modem to access free, open DNS servers, which could speed up your broadband connection.

 5. Check your cables